-Teague, a Republican, was the representative for California's 13th congressional district from 1955 to 1974.
+Teague was the representative for California’s 13th congressional district and was a Republican.
+He served from 1955 to 1974.

 Teague is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Teague sponsored and cosponsored.
 See full analysis methodology.

 Teague was the primary sponsor of 1 bill that was enacted: